Posts

 Image

-Rattlesnake Plantain illustrations, watercolor, Laura Watson, 2025 Discovering the Beauty of Goodyera oblongifolia : The Western Rattlesnake Plantain Goodyera oblongifolia, commonly known as the Western Rattlesnake Plantain, is a captivating native orchid found in the forests of British Columbia and beyond.
+Rattlesnake Plantain, Ink & Watercolour by Laura Watson Rattlesnake Plantain illustrations, watercolor, Laura Watson, 2025 Discovering the Beauty of Goodyera oblongifolia : The Western Rattlesnake Plantain Goodyera oblongifolia, commonly known as the Western Rattlesnake Plantain, is a captivating native orchid found in the forests of British Columbia and beyond.
 This fascinating plant has inspired both my curiosity as a naturalist and my creativity as a botanical artist.
 In this article, I’ll share some intriguing facts about this orchid, its habitat, and my personal connection to it—all complemented by my watercolour illustrations.
 A Closer Look at Goodyera oblongifolia Despite its common name, the Western Rattlesnake Plantain isn’t related to plantains at all.
 Instead, it belongs to the orchid family, a detail that surprised me when I first learned about it.
-The "plantain" in its name refers to the resemblance between its patterned leaves and the introduced plantain weeds that many of us recognize in lawns and road...
+The "plantain" in its name refers to the resemblance between its patterned leaves and the introduce...